Skip to content

 }

-The username of JOGOS_SDK is 6-20 characters, which can include letters, numbers, periods, and underscores.
+The username in JOGOS_SDK must be 6–20 characters long and may contain letters, numbers, periods, and underscores.

-The UserId of JOGOS_SDK corresponds one-to-one with the player's account; if your game allows creating multiple game characters or switching characters across multiple servers, your server needs to handle this logic to prevent players from losing multiple characters or being unable to switch.
+The UserId of JOGOS_SDK corresponds one-to-one with the player account; if your game allows creating multiple game characters or switching characters across multiple servers, your server must handle this logic to prevent players from losing characters or being unable to switch.

-The user token contains information about the currently logged-in player.
-You should send it to your server when needed and verify/decode it there to extract relevant information, which is very useful for associating user accounts.
+• The user token contains information about the currently logged-in player.
+You need to send it to your server, where you verify/decode it to extract relevant information and bind it to your user system, ensuring the security of user data during this process.

 javascript